How to cook in a hotel room with food allergies

 Proteins & Dairy

-• cheese (mini portioned cheeses are my favorite because they also make a great on the go snack)
+- cheese (mini portioned cheese sizes are my favorite for a great on the go snack)

 • pre-washed salads

 *nothing that has a short shelf life

 *nothing that needs a lot of prep work like peeling

 - salsa (also works as a salad dressing)

 - salad dressing

 - bread (vacuum packed breads are great for longer stays and if you don’t want to go to the grocery store more than once)

 - pretzels, crackers, chips